shreya-016/Udacity-Data-Structure-Project-3/explaination.md

 4. Class TrieNode __suffixes__ method: [Time complexity O(n) n is total number of words in worst case, Space complexity will be O(n) which is recursive stack space]
 5. Class TrieNode __insert__ method: [Time complexity will be O(1).
 Space complexity will be O(1)]
 6. Class TrieNode __init__ method: [Here also time complexity and space complexity both will be O(1)]
+7. Class TrieNode __suffixRecursive__ method: [Time complexity will be O(2^n).
+Space complexity of recursive algorithm is proportinal to maximum depth of recursion tree generated.
+If each function call of recursive algorithm takes O(m) space and if the maximum depth of recursion tree is 'n' then space complexity of recursive algorithm would be O(nm).]

 ## Problem 6